kavispires/tardedivertida/ONBOARD_GAME.md

 ## UI Setup

+All file paths here are relative to `/src`.

 ### Constants

 - Add your game to `/resources/games.json`, make sure to use an unique game code letter and the available flag.